appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/connect-datasource.md

 6. If your datasource is locally hosted, follow the instructions in [Connect Datasouce on Local Machine](/connect-data/how-to-guides/how-to-work-with-local-apis-on-appsmith) to get the hostname.

 7. Set the required connection parameters to connect to your datasource.
+Appsmith encrypts all your datasource credentials and stores them securely.
 For a complete description of the connection parameters, see the [Reference guide](/connect-data/reference) for your datasource.

 7. Click the **Test** button to test the connection and ensure the datasource is valid.